Archibald Leslie-Melville, 13th Earl of Leven

 Archibald Alexander Leslie-Melville, 13th Earl of Leven, 12th Earl of Melville KT DL (6 August 1890 – 15 January 1947) was a Scottish soldier, and peer.

+Early life

+Leslie-Melville was born on 6 August 1890.
+He was the second son of Ronald Leslie-Melville, 11th Earl of Leven and the former Emma Selina Portman (1863–1941).
+His siblings were John Leslie-Melville, 12th Earl of Leven, Capt.
+Hon.
+David William Leslie-Melville, Lt.-Col. Hon.
+Ian Leslie-Melville, and Lady Constance Betty Leslie-Melville.
+His father was a very wealthy landowner and resided at Holyrood Palace when he was Lord High Commissioner of Scotland.

 He was educated at Oxford and Royal Military College, Sandhurst.
 He played for the Oxford University Polo on a Handicap of +3.

+Career

-He served in World War I, where he was wounded.
+He served in World War I, where he was injured.
 He was Captain in the Royal Scots Fusiliers.
 He was Lieutenant-Colonel, and Brevet Colonel in the Lovat Scouts.

-He was a Representative peer for Scotland, between 1927 and 1947.
+He was a Scottish representative peer, between 1927 and 1947.
 He was made Knight of the Thistle in 1934; and was Lord Lieutenant of Nairnshire from 1935 to 1947.
 He donated his collection of nineteenth century drawings and water-colours, which include scenes from Great Britain and Italy, to the Bodleian Library in 1920.

-Family

-He married Lady Rosamond Sylvia Diana Mary Foljambe (died 12 April 1974), on 3 September 1918; they had five children:
+Personal life

+On 3 September 1918, Lord Leven married, his half-cousin once removed, Lady Rosamond Sylvia Diana Mary Foljambe, a younger daughter of Cecil Foljambe, 1st Earl of Liverpool, and, his second wife, Susan Louisa Cavendish (eldest daughter of Lt.-Col. William Henry Frederick Cavendish, a grandson of the 1st Earl of Burlington).
+Together, they had five children: